MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Finland/how-to-set-up-automatic-account-posting-groups.md

 ---
-    title: How to Set Up Automatic Account Posting Groups in Finland
+    title: How to Set Up Automatic Account Posting Groups (Finland)
     description: To use automatic account codes, you must create an automatic account posting group.

     documentationcenter: ''